sketchplugins/plugin-directory/README.md

 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
 - [Sketch Unlinker](https://github.com/eivindbohler/sketch-unlinker), by Eivind Bøhler: Sketch plugin that lets you unlink selected layers and groups from either shared symbols, styles or text styles, en masse.
 - [Sketch Unlock All Selected Layers](https://github.com/derekatkinson/sketch-unlock-all-selected-layers#readme), by Derek Atkinson: Unlock all selected layers using ⌘⌥L
-- [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Sketch Camera Hotkeys](https://github.com/jayhxmo/sketch-camera-hotkeys), by Jay Mo: Navigate around and present more efficiently